Mark Meily: Critical success

 Meily directed Crying Ladies, his first feature film.
 The film won six awards at the 2003 Metro Manila Film Festival including Best Picture and Best Director.
 The film also received several nominations from different award-giving bodies in Philippines.

 Crying Ladies premiered in the United States and has received good reviews from the New York Times, Los Angeles Times, and The Village Voice.
 It has also been shown at the Montreal World Film Festival, Brussels Festival of Independent Cinema, Hamburg Film Festival, Newport Beach Film Festival, Dallas Asian Film Festival, Calcutta Film Festival, and Palm Springs Film Festival.

 The film received the NETPAC Award for Best Asian Film and awarded for Meily the Best Director prize at the International Film Festival of Kerala, India.
 It is also the Philippine entry to the Best Foreign Language Film at the Academy Awards.
 He directed Pasyon U.S.A. (commercial title: La Visa Loca), a film largely based on his Palanca–prize winning screenplay Good Friday Archipelago.

 In December 2008, his third feature, Baler, topped the Metro Manila Film Festival garnering 11 awards and earning Meily his second Best Director trophy.
 Baler, a historical epic drama set during the end of the war of Independence in the Philippines, was screened later on at the Far East Film Festival in Udine and was the opening film of the Indio Bravo Film Festival at the Museum of Modern Art in New York.
 Meily also won another Best Director trophy at the PMPC Star Awards in 2009.
+In the same year, Meily was tasked to direct an animated documentary about Imelda Marcos for Imee Marcos' Creative Media and Film Society of the Philippines (CreaM), with the working title Barefoot Beauty, though it did not come to fruition.

 Meily founded Spark Films, a pioneer in branded viral entertainment and together with CALT, France introduced the hit French sit-com Camera Cafe in Asia.
 The Asian adaptation of the series eventually won Best Comedy Program at the 2008 Asian Television Awards in Singapore.